bblais/bblais.github.io-src/content/articles/religion/Fine Tuning - Not convincing.md

 ## What to do when you aren't an expert

-One of the issues I face is what to do when you're not an expert.
+One of the issues I face is "what to do when you're not an expert".
+How do you figure out what is most likely true?
 I have read a lot, and have a background in physics and neuroscience but I'm not a cosmologist.
 How does one weigh arguments when seeming experts are at odds with each other?
-I have to ask this question many times when the field is history or political science where I am admittedly out of my depth.
+Personally, I have to ask this question many times when the field is history or political science where I am admittedly out of my depth.

 There are a number of strategies that I use in these cases.